anruvim/pos/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Point of Sale Web Application
+Point of Sale Web Application.
+Project manager and front-end developer.
 ### Features
 * Product management
 * Staff user Management